Better (Twice song)

 "Better" is a song recorded by South Korean girl group Twice.
 It is the group's seventh Japanese maxi single, featuring three other tracks.
-It was pre-released for digital download and streaming on November 11, 2020, by Warner Music Japan.
-The single was physically released on November 18, 2020, in Japan.
+It was pre-released for digital download and streaming on November 11, 2020, by Warner Music Japan as the second single from their third Japanese studio album, Perfect World.
+The single and its B-side, "Scorpion", were physically released on November 18 in Japan.

 Background and release

-Twice released their third Japanese compilation album, #Twice3 in September 2020, which reached number one the Oricon Albums Chart and set the record for the highest number of sales by a female foreign artist in Japan.
-On September 23, 2020, the group announced the release of their seventh Japanese single titled "Better", along with several teaser images for the new track.
-It marks the group's first Japanese single since "Fanfare" (2020).
+On September 23, 2020—a week after Twice released their third Japanese compilation album, #Twice3—the group announced the release of their seventh Japanese single titled "Better", along with several teaser images for the new track.
+It marked the group's first Japanese single since "Fanfare" (2020).
 The song was composed by Eunsol and Lauren Kaori, with lyrics written by the latter and Mio Jorakuji.
+According to JYP Entertainment, the song was "produced with the yearning of Twice members to be able to meet with fans around the world in person".

-"Better" was released for digital download and streaming in various countries on November 11, 2020, by Warner Music Japan.
+"Better" was released for digital download and streaming in various countries on November 11 by Warner Music Japan.
 The single includes the B-side track "Scorpion", and instrumentals of both "Better" and "Scorpion".
 The accompanying music video was released simultaneously with the single's release.
-The song was made available as a CD single in Japan on November 18, 2020, in four versions: Regular Edition, First Press Limited Edition A and First Press Limited Edition B, and Fan Club Edition (Once Japan Limited Edition).
-The Regular Edition contains the CD with a trading card.
-The First Press Limited Edition A contains the CD single, a lyric-book of the members, a trading card, and a DVD containing the making of the music video of "Better" and the making of album jacket photos.
-The First Press Limited Edition B contains the CD, a trading card, a jacket design, and an original photo sticker sheet.
-The Once Japan version contains the CD, two trading cards, and a 3X3 fold poster.
+The song was made available as a CD single in Japan on November 18 in four versions: Standard Edition, First Press Limited Edition A, First Press Limited Edition B, and Fan Club Edition (Once Japan Limited Edition).
+The Standard Edition contains the CD with a trading card.
+First Press Limited Edition A contains the CD single, a lyric-book of the members, a trading card, and a DVD containing the making of the music video of "Better" and the making of album jacket photos.
+First Press Limited Edition B contains the CD, a trading card, a jacket design, and an original photo sticker sheet.
+The Once Japan version contains the CD, two trading cards, and a 3x3 folded poster.

 Promotion

 Twice performed "Better" for the first time on TV Asahi's Music Station on November 13, 2020.
-The group performed the song on a special showcase, on November 18, to commemorate the single's release, which was broadcast live through YouTube.
-A dance-practice video was also released the same day, featuring the group practicing their choreography.
+On November 18, the group performed the song at a special showcase to commemorate the single's release, which was broadcast live through YouTube.
+A dance practice video was also released the same day, featuring the group practicing their choreography.